zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

        ![](./images/boot-size.png " ")

     8. In the Add SSH keys section, select the **Choose SSH Key file** radio button.
-Browse to select the public SSH key file you created earlier (Set Up OCI for JDE Trial Edition Deployment, STEP 1: Generate an SSH Key Pair) by navigating to the location where the SSH files are stored.
+Browse to select the public SSH key file you created earlier (Set Up OCI for JDE Trial Edition Deployment, STEP 1) by navigating to the location where the SSH files are stored.
 Alternatively, drag and drop the .pub file to the window.

        ![](./images/ssh-upload.png " ")